Visit the Library's Academy to view our available selection of self-paced tutorials by clicking HERE.

 Freegal Music with Streaming

 Freegal is a music service from your library.
 You can access it from any device with an internet connection and all you need is your library card number and PIN number.
-Once you are logged in you can stream music for 3 hours daily or download 3 songs each week.
+Once you are logged in you can download 3 songs each week and stream music for an unlimited amount of time.
 Song and music video files that you download are yours to keep forever (Each video download counts as 2 of your weekly allotment).

 Free Mobile apps for Apple and Android devices are available at the Apple App Store and Google Play.
 Freegal offers access to about 11 million songs and 18,000 music videos, including the world’s largest Sony Music’s catalog of legendary artists.
 In total the collection is comprised of music from over 30,000 labels with music that originates in over 80 countries.